studio24/wordpress-multi-env-config/README.md

 If you don't use Apache consult your webserver documentation.

+Please note this package now sets `WP_ENVIRONMENT_TYPE` with the current environment, this is the PHP constant used in WordPress to return the current environment and is used by some plugins.

 ### Server hostname

 The current environment can also be detected from matching the hostname with the domain setup in `wp-config.env.php`.